cloudrouter/cloudrouter.github.io/_posts/2015-03-31-welcome-to-the-cloudrouter-project.markdown

 forward.
 I am thankful to have David Jorm on the team to oversee all aspects of security.

-CloudRouter is based on Fedora 20 plus updates, and includes several pre-installed packages to support software-defined interconnect, such as OpenDaylight (Helium SR3 is included in the beta).
+CloudRouter is a Fedora Remix, and includes several pre-installed packages to support software-defined interconnect, such as OpenDaylight (Helium SR3 is included in the beta).
 As of today CloudRouter is available as a pre-configured disk image (the